 - Whey protein

-Once again, and this is often the conclusion to sports nutrition articles, the take home is that your total calories, protein intake, and workouts are practically everything when it comes to how your body looks and performs.
+As is often the conclusion to sports nutrition articles, the take-home is that your total calories, protein intake, and workouts matter the most regarding how your body looks and performs.
 Supplements — as the name implies — can help “supplement” your results if everything else is on point.

-If you feel better taking BCAAs or EAAs, then keep doing it!
-It’s just worth experimenting with your options — whey, EAAs, BCAAs, food, nothing — and seeing how you feel when you work out.
-Because provided your calories and protein are in check, whichever of these choices that results in you cranking out an extra few reps is the one that’ll make the difference.
+It’s worth experimenting with your options — whey, EAAs, BCAAs, food, nothing — and seeing how you feel when you work out.
+Provided your calories and protein are in check, whichever of these choices that results in you cranking out an extra few reps is the one that’ll make the difference.